-The water balance determined by DWS for the Olifantskop Dam/Ekuvukeni Water Supply system is shown in Figure 13.75.
-As discussed in Section 13.3.2 (c) and shown in Figure 13.75, there is insufficient water resource to meet the existing and future demands.
+The water balance determined by DWS for the Olifantskop Dam/Ekuvukeni Water Supply System is shown in Figure 13.76.
+As discussed in Section 13.3.2 (c) and shown in Figure 13.76, there is insufficient water resource to meet the existing and future demands of the area.

-Figure 13.75 Water balance for the Olifantskop Dam/Ekuvukeni Water Supply Scheme (DWA 2012: 21).
+Figure 13.76 Water balance for the Olifantskop Dam/Ekuvukeni Water Supply Scheme (DWA 2012: 21).